 Lovato has struggled with eating disorders, substance abuse and bi-polar disorder.
 She is involved in Be Vocal, an organization that works to reduce the stigma of mental health.

 Unfair stigmatizations of people with drug addiction or mental illness – both forms of disability according to the Americans with Disabilities Act – must end.
 Not only does shaming these groups encourage self-imposed barriers to employment, maintaining a family and other important parts of life, but it also isolates over 43.6 million Americans ages 18 and up – that’s more than 18 percent of our country.
+Seeking help is a vital step towards recovery, and additional hints on finding support and treatment can make a significant difference in someone’s journey towards wellness.

 “This is not something we can just brush under the rug,” said Clinton in her that video aired at the DNC last night.
 “We need to drag it out of the shadows, we need to hold it up to the light.
 Everyone should feel like they are valued, like they are cared about.”